youngboy/engine-docs/source/setup-virtual.md

 <h3 id="create-config-json" title="Create your Config.json">2.2 Follow the [Engine Heroku Example](https://github.com/apollographql/engine-heroku-example) to configure your Proxy</h3>
 The standalone proxy uses a JSON file placed in the Docker container's root folder to get configuration information.
 Changes to the config.json will cause the proxy to adopt the new configuration without downtime.

-> NOTE: For Virtual Hosted environments where the `PORT` is dynamic, you can follow the guide [here](https://github.com/apollographql/engine-heroku-example) for specific instructions on how to set the port dynamically.
+> NOTE: For Virtual Hosted environments where the `PORT` is dynamically set in an environment variable named `$PORT`, you can leave out the `port` option.
+If your environment uses a different environment variable, you can name it with the `portFromEnv` option instead.

 **Create a JSON configuration file:**